pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 differences:

 * Choose a memorable and unique name for your package.
 You don't have to append your username as you did in the tutorial.
+But you can't take an existing name.
 * Register an account on https://pypi.org - note that these are two separate servers and the login details from the test server are not shared with the main server.